Get the track you need in just a few seconds.

 Use Spleeter to extract the voice track on any audio file (e.g. a file from a movie or TV show) and use it to then facilitate subtitle or lyrics creation via speech-to-text technology and our automated synchronization solution (AnSync).

 Create bespoke audio-centric experiences

 Extract elements from audio tracks in order to use them in your creations, whether you’re looking for insights on a drum rhythm to accompany gameplay or piano music to match a lighting ambiance.

-Spleeter Pro - coming soon
+Spleeter Pro - contact us!

 You can already try our open source version below and reach out to learn more about Spleeter Pro.